On the Hardness of Reinforcement Learning with Transition Look-Ahead: Problem Formulation

-where $\mathcal{S}$ is a finite state space, $\mathcal{A}$ a is finite action set, $P_a(s,s')$ denotes the probability of reaching state $s' \in \mathcal{S}$ when action $a \in \mathcal{A}$ is taken in state $s \in \mathcal{S}$, and $r(s,a)\in[0,R_{max}]$ is the reward function.
-A (possibly randomized) memory-less stationary policy\footnote{In the discounted and average–reward criteria considered in this work, it is well known that restricting attention to stationary memory-less policies is without loss of generality, since in these settings one can always find an optimal policy within this class \citep{puterman2014markov}.} $\pi:\mathcal{S}\to\Delta(\mathcal{A})$ maps each state to a distribution over actions.
-The interaction between the agent and the environment then unfolds as a stochastic process: at each round $t\in\mathbb{N}$, the system is in state $s_t\in\mathcal{S}$, the agent draws an action $a_t\sim\pi(s_t)$, receives a reward $r_t=r(s_t,a_t)$, and the next state is sampled as $s_{t+1}\sim P_{a_t}(s_t, \cdot)$.
 In this paper, we focus on the discounted return and the long-run average reward, which are the canonical objectives for which planning in standard MDPs is known to be polynomial-time solvable.
 By contrast, note that finite–horizon objectives are less suited to our complexity analysis as there is no polynomial planning algorithm in this case, even without look-ahead information (see \citealt{balaji2018complexity}).

 \paragraph{Discounted return.} The most classical formulation assigns geometrically decaying weights to future rewards \citep[][Chapter 6]{puterman2014markov}.
-For a given discount factor $\gamma\in(0,1)$ and an initial state $s$, the value of a policy $\pi$ is
+For a discount factor $\gamma\in(0,1)$ and an initial state $s\in\mathcal{S}$, the value of a policy $\pi$ is